 , Better Call Saul

-I'm a graduate of the University of West Florida (psychology) with graduate coursework in cultural anthropology from the University of Tennessee.
-In April, 2011,
+I graduated from the University of West Florida with a BA in psychology and completed graduate coursework in cultural anthropology

 group fitness classes.

-"racked" my call to his radio show.
-I got his autograph when he visited the 505 the same week.
-It's a good start.
+In 2015, Rome "racked" my call to his radio show, and I got his autograph when he visited Albuquerque the same week.
+It's a start.